Rub21/osmlint-helper/README.md

 most of this outputs contain the members in `properties.relations`

 ```
-osmlinth -b imputfile.geojson >  output.geojson
+osmlinth -b input.geojson >  output.geojson

 ```

 - **Filter objects by tag**

-Filter the objects according tags(properties in the geojson).
+Filter the objects according tags (properties in the geojson).

 e.g